 Under the baseline scenario, water quality in the Upper Breede Tributaries will remain in an ideal category, except in the Breede River downstream of Ceres where slightly elevated salts, as a result of return flows and treated wastewater effluents in the Ceres area, will prevail.
 Water quality in Brandvlei Dam and Roode Elsberg Dam will remain in a very good state.
 Water quality in the Breede Working Tributaries will probably continue to exhibit good quality in the upper reaches of the tributaries, but high salinities in the lower reaches of the tributaries due to agricultural return flows and intensive irrigation practices in their catchments.
 Water quality in the Middle Breede Renosterveld IUA will continue to exhibit high salinities as a result of the geology of the area, intensive irrigation practices, and saline irrigation return flows.
-However, the freshening releases from Brandvlei Dam during the summer months (dry season) to maintain a quality suitable for irrigation agriculture up to the Sanddrift Canal, will maintain the quality in the Breede Working Tributaries.
+However, the freshening releases from Brandvlei Dam during the summer months (dry season) to maintain a quality suitable for irrigation agriculture up to the Sanddrift Canal, will maintain the quality in the middle Breede River in an acceptable state and mitigate the impacts of poor quality inflows from the Breede Working Tributaries.
 Water quality in Klipberg Dam and Kwaggaskloof Dam will probably remain in a very good state (Ideal category).
 The impacts of WWTW discharges on elevated nutrient concentrations and elevated bacterial counts from urban runoff in the middle Breede River will probably continue, unless point source control measures are enforced more strictly.